Table of Contents

 - Antibacterial: It has broad spectrum of antibacterial activity (but poor antibacterial activity against gram negative microorganism like P. aeruginosa and E. Colil)

-- Antidiabetic: It significant decrease plasma insulin and liver glycogen levels.
+- Antidiabetic: It significant decrease plasma insulin and the liver glycogen levels.

 - Anti-fibrinolytic: Promote blood clotting by preventing blood clots from breaking down.